nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 1.05.P1) The right to preserve and develop the cultural identity of every community

-- 1.05.P2) The right of every community and individual to intervene in the development
+- 1.05.P2) The right of every community and individual to intervene in the development of culture

-- 1.05.P3) culture

-- 1.05.P4) Intercultural enrichment and evolution.
+- 1.05.P3) Intercultural enrichment and evolution.

-- 1.05.P5) The development of a compassionate individual with intellectual, spiritual,

-- 1.05.P6) d aesthetic capacities with both local and global cultural knowledge.
+- 1.05.P4) The development of a compassionate individual with intellectual, spiritual, and aesthetic capacities with both local and global cultural knowledge.

-- 1.05.P7) Acceptance of cultural diversity and cultural critique.
+- 1.05.P5) Acceptance of cultural diversity and cultural critique.

-- 1.05.P8) Cultural products free from political interference.
+- 1.05.P6) Cultural products free from political interference.

-- 1.05.P9) Government support in fostering a culturally enriched society
+- 1.05.P7) Government support in fostering a culturally enriched society

 #### Activities